By Matt Delman

 Attributed to Humphrey B. Neill, founder of the Contrary Opinion Forum.
 If you can be a buyer when everyone else is selling, and then be a seller when everyone else wants to buy, you’ll be rich!

-In this week’s Stock Market Video, Cabot Emerging Markets Investor Editor Paul Goodwin says emerging markets have been through a long case of the doldrums, but things are looking up for both emerging markets and U.S. stocks.
+In this week’s Stock Market Video, Cabot Global Stocks Explorer Editor Paul Goodwin says emerging markets have been through a long case of the doldrums, but things are looking up for both emerging markets and U.S. stocks.
 Paul also says major indexes have shown some speed, and there’s a green light for investing.
 Stocks discussed: Rackspace (RAX), Las Vegas Sands (LVS), Tripadvisor (TRIP) and Soufun (SFUN).
 Click below to watch the video!

 In case you didn’t get a chance to read all the issues of Cabot Wealth Advisory this week and want to catch up on any investing and stock tips you might have missed, there are links below to each issue.